marcmagus/falcon-dive-tracker/README.md

 ## Installation

-Just download the latest build and put in your packs folder (as a zip or unpacked, both work).
+Just download the latest version from [Releases](https://github.com/marcmagus/falcon-dive-tracker/releases) and put in your packs folder (as a zip or unpacked, both work).

 ### PopTracker